erluebbers/address-scraper/readme.md

 npm install
 ```

-check the answer by running the app.js file in node
+check the answer by running the app.js file in node from the command line

 ```bash
 node app.js